 The Lancastrian Mk.III was powered by four 1,648.9-cubic-inch-displacement (27.04 liter) liquid-cooled, supercharged, Rolls-Royce Merlin T24/2 single overhead camshaft (SOHC) 60° V-12 engines producing 1,650 horsepower and turning three bladed propellers.

 The airplane a cruise speed of 245 miles per hour (394.3 kilometers per hour) and a maximum speed of 315 miles per hour (506.9 kilometers per hour).
 The service ceiling was 25,500 feet (7,772 meters) and the range was 4,150 miles (6,679 kilometers).

-91 Avro Lancastrians were built, included modified Lancaster bombers.
-It first flew in 1943.
+91 Avro Lancastrians were built, including modified Lancaster bombers.
+The transport variant first flew in 1943.
 In addition to the Royal Air Force, commercial Lancastrians were operated by British European Airways, British Overseas Airways Corporation and British South American Airways.
 The last one was retired in 1960.